Before we get started, here are the things you need to complete the valuation:

 What if there are no transactions to value my option shares or my transactions were not done at arm’s length ?

-- If you can justify that the transactions within your company were not done at arm’s length, please select ‘None of these transactions are relevant’ as shown below, please then provide the reason why the transaction is not relevant, as well as why the transaction was not done at arm’s length.
+- If you can justify that the transactions within your company were not done at arm’s length, or if there have never been any share transactions in the company apart from incorporation, please select ‘None of these transactions are relevant’ as shown below, please then provide the reason why the transaction is not relevant, as well as why the transaction was not done at arm’s length.

 - In the question 'Are you pre-revenue', if the answer is yes, the next step is to enter your Total Net Assets from your latest Balance Sheet.